tximista64/Intro_to_Assembly_Language/README.md

 # Intro_to_Assembly_Language

  <h2>What about</h2>

- All the tools i learned to craft thanks to the Intro to Assembly Language from     HTB Academy, I also added the side project fibonacci sequence in assembly          language and the skill assessment tasks
+Thanks to the Intro to Assembly Language module from HTB Academy, I finally understood ASM.
+I struggled a bit, so I hope this repo will help someone.
+There were only a few clues available on the HTB forums.

 ![image](https://github.com/tximista64/Intro_to_Assembly_Language/blob/main/Register.png)